Fused filament fabrication

-Fused filament fabrication (FFF), also known as fused deposition modeling (with the trademarked acronym FDM), or called filament freeform fabrication, is a 3D printing process that uses a continuous filament of a thermoplastic material.
+Fused filament fabrication (FFF), also known as fused deposition modeling (with the trademarked acronym FDM), or filament freeform fabrication, is a 3D printing process that uses a continuous filament of a thermoplastic material.
 Filament is fed from a large spool through a moving, heated printer extruder head, and is deposited on the growing work.
 The print head is moved under computer control to define the printed shape.
 Usually the head moves in two dimensions to deposit one horizontal plane, or layer, at a time; the work or the print head is then moved vertically by a small amount to begin a new layer.
 The speed of the extruder head may also be controlled to stop and start deposition and form an interrupted plane without stringing or dribbling between sections.
-"Fused filament fabrication" was coined by the members of the RepRap project to give an acronym (FFF) that would be legally unconstrained in its use.
+"Fused filament fabrication" was coined by the members of the RepRap project to give an acronym (FFF) that would be legally unconstrained in use.

-Fused filament printing is now the most popular process (by number of machines) for hobbyist-grade 3D printing.
+Fused filament printing has in the 2010s-2020s been the most popular process (by number of machines) for hobbyist-grade 3D printing.
 Other techniques such as photopolymerisation and powder sintering may offer better results, but they are much more costly.

 The 3D printer head or 3D printer extruder is a part in material extrusion additive manufacturing responsible for raw material melting or softening and forming it into a continuous profile.
 A wide variety of filament materials are extruded, including thermoplastics such as acrylonitrile butadiene styrene (ABS), polylactic acid (PLA), polyethylene terephthalate glycol (PETG), polyethylene terephthalate (PET), high-impact polystyrene (HIPS), thermoplastic polyurethane (TPU) and aliphatic polyamides (nylon).

-History
+History and spread

 Fused deposition modeling was developed by S. Scott Crump, co-founder of Stratasys, in 1988.

-With the 2009 expiration of the patent on this technology, people could use this type of printing without paying Stratasys for the right to do so, opening up commercial, DIY, and open-source (RepRap) 3D printer applications.
-This has led to a two-orders-of-magnitude price drop since this technology's creation.
-Stratasys still owns the trademark on the term "FDM".
+The patent on FDM technology expired in 2009, so people could use this type of printing without asking or paying Stratasys for the right to do so.
+Soon after, a large industry of commercial FFF-based 3D printers could flourish.
+Additionally, there would be a litany of DIY and open-source 3D printer designs popular with amateurs and institutions, including designs produced by RepRap.
+The expiry of the patent has been credited for enabling a two-orders-of-magnitude price drop since this technology's creation.

+As with Chevron's Techron, Stratasys still owns the trademark on the term "FDM," leading to the adoption of the alternative name FFF by RepRap and others.